Poll workers contract virus, but Election Day link unclear

 “I’m actually surprised that we don’t have more cases,” said Linn County Election Commissioner Joel Miller, who noted that several county workers in his building tested positive in the last week.
 “It actually seems kind of far-fetched that we didn’t have more, but they might not be reporting it to us.”

-Election workers in Jackson County, Missouri, in the Kansas City suburbs, seem to be the hardest hit so far, with about 28 staffers testing positive in the past couple of weeks.
+Election workers in Jackson County, Missouri, which includes Kansas City, seem to be the hardest hit so far, with about 28 staffers testing positive in the past couple of weeks.

 Tammy Brown, head of the Jackson County Election Board, said her staffers urged voters who felt ill to avoid coming inside, though she suspects not everyone listened.
 The board dealt with nearly 200,000 voters, including more than 60,000 who cast early ballots.

-Note: This story has been corrected to show that Jackson County includes Kansas City, not just the Kansas City suburbs.